jj-tena/ForeverLearn/README.md

 - Generate dynamic course completion certificates, capable of reflecting the user's effort through metrics that show the quality of their productions as well as their reach within the course network.
 The dynamic behaviour of the diploma is due to the fact that, every time the user wants to download his certificate, it will show the data regarding his performance updated up to that very moment.

 Finally, there is a personal goal: to improve myself as a professional by acquiring and applying the knowledge necessary to meet all the proposed objectives, giving the best of myself in order to create a job I can be proud of.

+## Phase 2

+The bulk of the content of this work will be developed in this phase. of this work, specifically all the functionality related to gamification and student assessment will be implemented.

+ForeverLearn supports a large part of its educational innovation in these two components, consequently many of the ideas and decisions taken in the design of these modules are not supported by previous systems.

+In order to endorse and refine the educational approach, it was decided to follow a User Centered Design approach for this phase.

+### User Centered Design (UCD)

+The user-centred design process is a product creation methodology that puts the end-user at the centre of the design process in order to make him/her a part of the design process with the aim of offering a product that meets his/her needs with the highest possible degree of satisfaction.

+ForeverLearn proposes various aspects of educational innovation that represent a break with traditional implementation methods and therefore cannot rely on the decisions made by previous systems, for which it aims to bring together ideas from different currents such as CMOOCs and Gamification.

+User-centred design was selected to implement the modules of user participation within the course and Gamification to incentivise them, due to the need to back up one's own ideas through a committee of experts in educational innovation to assess their quality and provide feedback that can improve the course of the project.

+For the sake of order, it has been decided to divide this process into 3 stages:

+1. First an initial prototype is developed that integrates the original design ideas and decisions.
+2. The initial prototype will go through a series of interviews in which different experts will comment on their first impressions and offer their feedback.
+Their opinions will then be assessed and the feasibility of their proposals will be studied, and this work will be reflected in an intermediate prototype.
+3. The intermediate prototype will again pass through the hands of the specialists who are giving their assistance.
+After that, their final verdicts will be examined and final changes will be included to shape the final design.

+For each of the stages, the creative decisions involved, the features included and the contributions of all those who helped are detailed below.